Wilfinity/GradleJavaTemplate/README.md

 # GradleJavaTemplate
-Simple template for a Java project in Gradle
+Simple template for a Java project in Gradle.

+* Use `logback` for logging
+* Use `TestNG` for testing